hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/cdktf-json.md

 # Configuration File

 The `cdktf.json` file is where you can supply custom configuration settings for your application, and define the [providers](/docs/cdktf/concepts/fundamentals/providers.html) and [modules](docs/cdktf/concepts/fundamentals/modules.html) that you want to use.
-When you initialize a new CDK for Terraform project with a [built-in template](/docs/cdktf/create-and-deploy/project-setup.html), the template will generate a basic `cdktf.json` file in your root directory that you can customize for your application (for more information on initializing a new project, please refer to the [Project Setup documentation](/docs/cdktf/create-and-deploy/project-setup.html).
+When you initialize a new CDK for Terraform project with a [built-in template](/docs/cdktf/create-and-deploy/project-setup.html), the template will generate a basic `cdktf.json` file in your root directory that you can customize for your application.
+Refer to the [Project Setup documentation](/docs/cdktf/create-and-deploy/project-setup.html) for more information about initializing a new project.

 ## Specification